Skip to main content

 Transformation logic:

-• Pull Requests: Aggregate all results of labels field inherited from issues that are resolved by the pull request.
+• Pull Requests: Aggregate all results of labels field from resolved issues.
 Identical labels are unified to prevent duplication.
-Resolved issues are issues that are referenced by a pull request via auto-closing keywords.
+Resolved issues are issues that are referenced by a resolving pull request.

 • Issues: Not applicable.
 This field will always be an empty array [].